Progress to Advance Care, Treatments and Patient Outcomes for Brain Tumors

 NCI-CONNECT Clinical Studies Expansion

-The first-of-its-kind immunotherapy drug trial is designed to test whether stimulating the immune system using nivolumab is effective and can shrink or control the growth or spread of specific types of recurrent rare brain or spine tumors.
+The first-of-its-kind immunotherapy drug trial is designed to test whether stimulating the immune system using nivolumab is effective and can shrink (or control the growth or spread of) specific types of recurrent rare brain and spine tumors.
 The trial first launched in 2017 at the NOB.
-Now, the trial is being led by Associate Research Physician Marta Penas-Prado, M.D., of NOB, CCR, NCI, and is also testing the changes that nivolumab induces in immune cells in peripheral blood during treatment and whether nivolumab can improve the symptoms of people with these tumors.
-Read about the trial>
+Now, the trial is being led by NOB Associate Research Physician Marta Penas-Prado, M.D.
+It is also testing the changes that nivolumab induces in immune cells in peripheral blood during treatment—and whether nivolumab can improve the symptoms of people with these tumors.

-The new multi-institutional tissue outcomes study collects tumor tissue and comprehensive clinical data from deceased patients with rare brain and spine tumors and people that were pregnant at diagnosis or became pregnant after diagnosis of a primary brain tumor.
+The new multi-institutional Tissue Outcomes Study collects tumor tissue and comprehensive clinical data from deceased patients with rare brain and spine tumors, and people who were pregnant at diagnosis (or became pregnant after diagnosis).
 The study is breaking silos by working across the NCI-CONNECT national network.
 It is led by Dr. Penas-Prado.
-Read about the study>

 NCI-CONNECT First-in-Human Study

-In other firsts, NCI-CONNECT launched a first-in-human phase I clinical trial for people with recurrent rare brain and spine tumors.
-Led by Brett Theeler, M.D., neurologist and neuro-oncologist in the United States Army Medical Corps and NCI-CONNECT clinical collaborator, the trial is studying ONC206, an oral, targeted cancer therapy.
+In other firsts, NCI-CONNECT launched a first-in-human phase 1 clinical trial for people with recurrent rare brain and spine tumors.
+Led by Brett Theeler, M.D., neurologist and neuro-oncologist in the United States Army Medical Corps and NCI-CONNECT clinical collaborator, the trial is studying ONC206, an oral cancer therapy.
 The trial tests the dosing and safety in adult patients.
-Read about the trial>

 NOB Immunotherapy and Glioblastoma Trial

 Glioblastoma is the most common type of primary brain cancer.
-People with the disease or a variant called gliosarcoma have poor long-term outcomes.
-Chief and Senior Investigator Mark Gilbert, M.D., of NOB, CCR, NCI, and co-lead of NCI-CONNECT, is leading a new clinical trial of an immunotherapy treatment to slow or stop the spread of cancer cells in people with glioblastoma and gliosarcoma and improve outcomes.
+People with this disease or a variant called gliosarcoma have poor long-term outcomes.
+NOB Chief and NCI-CONNECT Co-Leader Mark Gilbert, M.D., is leading a new clinical trial testing an immunotherapy treatment to slow or stop the spread of cancer cells in people with glioblastoma and gliosarcoma.
 The trial will also evaluate a test that may help determine who is likely to get an immune response.
-Read about the trial>

 We designed the study based on quality science and built-in cutting-edge techniques.
 The study results should be a very important contribution to the field.